OlivierPS/Olivier-s-Theme/README.md

 ## Updates

-#### 23.06.2024
+#### 23.06.2024 Version 1.15.0 & 1.15.1

-Added the possibility to choose different colors for the pills inside the Properties pannel.
+Added the possibility to choose different colors for the pills inside the Properties pannel.<br>Palette Icy, Dark mode : validated.

 ----------------------------------------------